Research

 UW Clinical Trials Center

-The UW Clinical Trials Center (UW CTC) provides key leadership, infrastructure, and statistical project support to both complex and pragmatic multi-center clinical trials.
-Our expertise includes scientific study design, adaptive clinical trial management systems, regulatory knowledge, and overall project leadership.
+The UW Clinical Trials Center (UW CTC) provides key leadership, infrastructure, and statistical project support to both complex and pragmatic single and multi-center clinical trials.
+Our expertise includes study design, conduct, analysis and reporting of results, trial management systems, regulatory knowledge, and overall project leadership.

 Spotlight